 Educational Style: Literature-Based Unit Studies

-The Five in a Row curriculum is a home education syllabus that offers to be fun, spontaneous and enjoyable for the entire family.
+The Five in a Row curriculum is a home education syllabus that offers fun, spontaneous, and enjoyment for the entire family.

 Depending on the age of your children, FIAR has the right curriculum for them.
 These include:

-- Before Five in a Row (for children aged 2-4) – a collection of creative ideas that help parents prepare children for the lifelong adventure of learning which is especially common in homeschools.
+- Before Five in a Row (for children aged 2-4) – a collection of creative ideas that help parents prepare children for the lifelong adventure of learning, especially in homeschools.

 - More Before Five in a Row (for children aged 2-4) – inspires children to learn through picture books